eyanez111/mirrormaker/README.md

 # Ultimate MirrorMaker2 Strimzi Tutorial

 For Months I struggle trying to make fully work MirrorMaker.
 Specially if TLS is implemented.
 The problem is that there is not a full tutorial, on how to install it and how to make it work.
-You need to do tons of little independent researches and glue them together (in the right order).
-So it becomes an expert exercise.
-Overall is not hard of complex is just there is not enough information out there in one single place to make it work step by step....
+You need to do tons of little independent researches and glue them all together (in the right order).
+So it becomes an expert exercise, complicated and with tons of frustration on the way to learn by trail an error.
+Overall is not hard or complex, is just there is not enough information out there in one single place to make it work step by step....
 Until now!

 ## Assumptions: